 In total, they sent out over 2,300 personalized messages for every Slack customer who was having an issue.
 Eventually, in a crisis that would have gone negatively viral for Slack, it went well and they got over 3,000 new followers on Twitter that day, That’s 7x the number of followers they get on any normal day.

 It is not by accident that they were able to handle things so well.
 They had planned for it.
 They knew someday something might happen and cause them a stressful workday.
 A part of that plan included a special social media clean-up group.
-When that service outage happened, this strategy and group came into place and were tweeting incredibly thoughtful, kind, remorseful, and funny messages towards every user that had a complaint.
+When that service outage happened, this strategy and group came into place and were tweeting incredibly thoughtful, kind, remorseful, and funny messages towards every user who had a complaint.
 They were able to turn the tide in their favour thanks to planning in advance for a crisis.

 In response, the CEO and co-founder, Joel Gascoigne, created this blog post to address the issue.

 To start off he apologized and acknowledged that indeed the Buffer service had been hacked.
 Additionally, he provided assurances that no payment information was stolen, and that the only data that had been compromised was related to customers’ social media pages belonging to the users.

 From his initial and immediate response, customers were informed of every step that was being taken to handle the breach.
 From working with Facebook, AWS, and Twitter to continuously updating users about the progress of the investigation on the blog, and Buffer’s Facebook and Twitter, everything was brought under control.

 Eventually the company was able to restore the service after over 9 updates.
 They also worked to seal loopholes to ensure the chances of this happening again are totally minimized.